What Is Capacity Management – Guide & Best Practices (2026)

 The aforementioned study by Prosymmetry reports that the vast majority of agencies with a resource management system use a dispersed approach, with only 38% having a centralized platform.

-These findings are corroborated by SoDa & Productive research, which reports that 52% of agencies use disparate tools for their management, with only 14% having an integrated tool that allows for real-time insights.
+These findings are corroborated by a SoDa & Productive research, which reports that 52% of agencies use disparate tools for their management, with only 14% having an integrated tool that allows for real-time insights.

 When it comes to integrated solutions, these types of tools combine human resources and financial management with additional collaboration features for project management.
 A popular example of an all-in-one tool is Productive.